bealun/robot-simulator/README.md

 # Robot Simulator

 ## Overview

-The Robot Simulator is a simple command-line application where you can control a robot on a 5x5 grid.
-You can place the robot, move it forward, rotate it, and check its current position and direction.
+This is a simple robot simulator that allows you to control a robot on a 5x5 grid.
+You can issue commands to place the robot, move it, turn it, and report its position.
+The simulator supports both interactive command entry and command processing from a file.

 ## Features